BrightTag/Crosstie/README.md

 The Crosstie [Content](#content-functions) functions are designed to help make delivering content like `<script>`, `<img/>`, and `<iframe>` tags uniformly while utilizing the best practices when integrating tags within the BrightTag tag management system.

 The [Utility](#utility-functions) functions are optimized Javascript functions intended for commonly encountered requirements such as each, filter, map, contains, trim, and extend.
+The Utility functions are defined in ~/dev/brighttag/bt/js/src/util.js

 Also, included as part of the Crosstie library are the [BrightTag.HTTP](#http) and [BrightTag.Types](#types)functions.